2017–18 Washington Wizards season

 The 2017–18 Washington Wizards season was the 57th season of the franchise in the National Basketball Association (NBA) and 45th in the Washington, D.C. area.
 The Wizards played their home games at newly named Capital One Arena.

 They finished the regular season with a record of 43–39, which clinched the 8th seed.
 In the playoffs, the Wizards faced the top-seeded Toronto Raptors in the First Round, and lost in 6 games.

-Until 2021, This season marked the last time the Wizards made the playoffs.
+This would be the final season until 2021 that saw the Wizards qualify for the playoffs, and remains the last season when the Wizards achieved a winning record.

 Previous season

 The Wizards finished the 2016–17 season 49–33 to finish in first place in the Southeast Division.
 They received the No. 4 seed in the Eastern Conference playoffs where they defeated the Atlanta Hawks in the first round of the playoffs, winning the series 4–2.
 In the Conference semifinals, they were defeated 4–3 by the Boston Celtics.